 Photo: LOW RES Studio in Chicago

-Last year, party options were pretty limited.
-In 2023, you may be excited to go out rather than stay at home.
+The past few years, party options were pretty limited.
+This year, you may be excited to go out rather than stay at home.
 If your guest count is on the larger side, look into booking a venue to host your celebration.
 A private party room, theatre space, loft or banquet hall will help you make this year’s event memorable and safe, and save you from the post-party clean-up.

 Pro Tip: The Bash can help you find the perfect party spot in major cities across the U.S.